simonguld/CellSegmentationTracker/README.md

     - CELL_DIAMETER (positive float, default = 0.0): Estimate of the cell diameter in the image, in pixel units.
 When set to 0.0, Cellpose automatically estimates the cell diameter.
 This is recommended, as Cellpose performs poorly when given an inacurrate cell diameter estimate.
     - USE_GPU (boolean, default = False)
     - SIMPLIFY_CONTOURS (boolean, default = True): If True the 2D contours detected will be simplified.
 If False, they will follow exactly the pixel borders.
     - FLOW_THRESHOLD (positive float): The maximum allowed error of the flows for each mask.
 Increase this threshold if cellpose is not returning as many ROIs as you’d expect.
 Similarly, decrease this threshold if cellpose is returning too many ill-shaped ROIs.
 The default value is 0.4 for the Cellpose models and 'EPI500'.
-For 'EPI2500', the default is 0.5.
+For 'EPI2500' and 'EPI6000', the default is 0.5.
     - CELLPROB_THRESHOLD (float in [-6, 6]): The pixels greater than the cellprob_threshold are used to run dynamics and determine ROIs.
 Decrease this threshold if cellpose is not returning as many ROIs as you’d expect.
-Similarly, increase this threshold if cellpose is returning too ROIs particularly from dim areas.
-The default is 0.0 for the cellpose models.
+Similarly, increase this threshold if cellpose is returning too many ROIs particularly from dim areas.
+The default is 0.0 for 'EPI6000' and the cellpose models.
 For 'EPI500', the default is 0.5, and for 'EPI2500', the default is -1.0.
 - **trackmate_dict: (dict, default=dict())**
   - A dictionary containing parameters for configuring the TrackMate LAPTracker.
 It has the following keys:
       - LINKING_MAX_DISTANCE (float, default = 15.0): The max distance between two consecutive spots, in physical units (if provided in .tif file, otherwise in pixel units), allowed for creating links.